NTMC-Community/MatchZoo-py/README.md

 model.build()
 ```

-`Trainer` is used to control the training flow.
+`Trainer` is used to control the training flow:

 ```python
 optimizer = torch.optim.Adam(model.parameters())